DannyBoyNYC/5-D3-bar-chart/readme.md

 In order to show the frequency, _values are placed in equally-sized bins_ (visualized as individual bars).

-For example, we could make bins for dew point temperatures that span 10 degrees - these would look something like `[0-10, 10-20, 20-30, ...]`.
+For example, we could make bins for dew point temperatures that span 10 degrees - these would look like this:

+`[0-10, 10-20, 20-30, ...]`

 A dew point of 15 degrees would be counted in the second bin: `10-20`.

-The number of and size of bins is up to the implementor - you could have a histogram with only 3 bins or one with 100 bins.
+The number and size of bins is up to the implementor - you could have a histogram with only 3 bins or one with 100 bins.
 There are standards that can be followed - check out [d3's built-in formulas](https://github.com/d3/d3-array#bin-thresholds) and the [examples for bins](https://github.com/d3/d3-array#bins) - but we can generally decide the number based on what suits the data and what's easy to read.

 Our goal to make a histogram of humidity values will show us the distribution of humidity values and help answer the questions: